 Adjusters gather information—including photographs and statements, either written or recorded on audio or video—and put together a report for claims examiners to review.
 When the examiner approves the claim, the adjuster negotiates with the policyholder and settles the claim.

 If the claimant contests the outcome of the claim or the settlement, adjusters work with attorneys and expert witnesses to defend the insurer’s position.

 Some claims adjusters work as public adjusters.
 Often, they are hired by claimants who prefer not to rely on the insurance company’s adjuster.
 The goal of adjusters working for insurance companies is to save as much money for the company as possible.
 The goal of a public adjuster working for a claimant is to get the highest possible amount paid to the claimant.
 They are paid a percentage of the settled claim.

 Appraisers estimate the cost or value of an insured item.
 Most appraisers who work for insurance companies and independent adjusting firms are auto damage appraisers.
 They inspect damaged vehicles after an accident and estimate the cost of repairs.
 This information then goes to the adjuster, who puts the estimated cost of repairs into the settlement.

-Claims examiners review claims after they are submitted to ensure claimants and adjusters followed proper guidelines.
-They may assist adjusters with complicated claims or when, for example, a natural disaster occurs and the volume of claims increases.
+Claims examiners review claims after they are submitted to make sure claimants and adjusters followed proper guidelines.
+They may help adjusters with complicated claims or when, for example, a natural disaster occurs and the volume of claims increases.

 Examiners who work for health insurance companies review health-related claims to see whether the costs are reasonable, given the diagnosis.
 After they review the claim, they authorize appropriate payment, deny the claim, or refer the claim to an investigator.